subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 13: Ordering of Spins

 Systems can be arranged in a continuum as shown in figure 13, with systems exhibiting complete order (such as a crystal) on the left hand side, and systems that exist in a completely disordered state (such as a gas) on the right hand side.
 These two extremes are relatively easy to model, as we have seen in our sections on statistical mechanics.
-However since spin glasses exist in the in-between space of partial order, whose structure does not repeat, they are particularly difficult to analyze.
+However since spin glasses exist in the in-between space of partial disorder, whose structure does not repeat, they are particularly difficult to analyze.
 Many systems, especially those that fall outside the realm of physics, such as the behavior of crowds or road traffic, fall into this in-between category.
-Hence if the spin glass system can be solved, then it can lead greater understanding in multiple other areas.
+Hence if the spin glass system can be solved, then it can lead to greater understanding in multiple other areas.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat16.png)